 Habitat builds homes.

-Since 1997, Habitat for Humanity has built, repaired or renovated more than 67 homes in Douglas County.
+Since 1997, Habitat for Humanity has built or improved more than 90 homes in Douglas County.

 Habitat builds strength, stability and self-reliance through shelter.